 Arguably the most important thing you'll need on your bike camping trip is your iPhone; that's right, whether we like it or not, our iPhones are an integral part of our lives, and on a camping trip, not only are they essential but an iPhone can literally save your life.

 The stress and anxiety caused by a low battery level have never been more apparent until you are secure, knowing that your iPhone charging case will always keep your battery topped up.
-Use your iPhone charging case with a bike phone mount so you can keep your phone secure and within view on all your bike rides.
+Use your iPhone charging case with a Handlebar Mount so you can keep your phone secure and within view on all your bike rides.

 An iPhone-compatible charging case is undoubtedly your best bet, especially on a big camping trip.
 The last thing you want to do is take a chance on a cheap and ineffective charger case.